 - A. Scope of Work - 1.
-Work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to prepare and recoat the existing traffic topping as shown on Drawings.
-Refer to Detail 16.4 for specific requirements. - 2.
-This Work Item applies to Parking Structures #4, #5, and #8, and is payable per square foot of repair performed (except Alternate W.I.
-16.4 at PS#5 which is payable per each stair tower). - B. Materials - 1.
+Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to prepare and recoat the existing traffic topping as shown on Drawings.
+Refer to Detail 16.4 for specific requirements. - B. Materials - 1.
 Traffic topping materials shall be as specified in Division 07 Section "Traffic Coatings" and shall be compatible with existing system.
+Obtain written approval from new traffic topping manufacturer that existing coating surface is acceptable for installing new coating before beginning Work.

+C. Execution
-Obtain written approval from new traffic topping manufacturer that existing coating surface is acceptable for installing new coating before beginning Work. - C. Execution - 1.
-Preparation of existing traffic topping membrane surfaces shall be in strict accordance with manufacturer's recommendations and referenced specification section.
-Floor surface preparation shall be performed by coating system licensed applicator or under its direct supervision.

-- 2. Solvent washing is required for all existing coating surfaces. - 3.
+- Removal of loose/failed existing coating, preparation of exposed concrete surfaces and existing traffic topping membrane shall be in strict accordance with manufacturer's recommendations and referenced specification section.
+Floor surface preparation shall be performed by coating system licensed applicator or under its direct supervision. - 2.
+Shotblast surface preparation is required for floors. - 3.
 Coating system shall be installed by licensed applicators in strict accordance with manufacturer's recommendations and referenced specification section. - 4.
-Prior to recoating the area, any patches and/or bare concrete areas shall be coated with a base coat and an appropriate number of intermediate coats to bring the new membrane up to the level of the existing membrane per other W.I.s.
-After this has been completed, the entire area shall be recoated per this Work Item. - 5.
-Existing prepared traffic topping membrane shall be recoated with a minimum of one intermediate coat with aggregate and one topcoat per this Work Item. - 6.
+Crack preparation, including installation of sealant material where required, shall be performed per W.I.
+Series 11.0. - 5.
+Prior to recoating the area, any patches and/or bare concrete areas shall be coated with a base coat and an appropriate number of intermediate coats to bring the new membrane up to the level of the existing membrane (incidental to WI Series 3.0).
+After this has been completed, the entire area shall be recoated per this Work Item. - 6.
+W.I.
+16.4: Existing prepared traffic topping membrane shall be recoated with a minimum of one intermediate coat with aggregate and one topcoat. - 7.
 Coating system shall be thoroughly cured and traffic marking completed prior to returning work areas to service.